survivejs/webpack-book/manuscript/building/01_source_maps.md

 - Webpack supports a large variety of source map variants.
 They can be split into inline and separate source maps based on where they are generated.
 Inline source maps are handy during development due to their speed.
 Separate source maps work for production as then loading them becomes optional.
 - `devtool: "source-map"` is the highest quality option making it valuable for production.
 - `inline-module-source-map` is a good starting point for development.
 - Use `devtool: "hidden-source-map"` to get only stack traces during production.
-You can capture the output and send it to a third party service for you to examine later and fix.
+You can capture the output and send it to a third-party service for you to examine later and fix.
 - `SourceMapDevToolPlugin` and `EvalSourceMapDevToolPlugin` provide more control over the result than the `devtool` shortcut.
 - **source-map-loader** can come in handy if your dependencies provide source maps.
 - Enabling source maps for styling requires additional effort.
 You have to enable `sourceMap` option per styling related loader you are using.